Albertina Sisulu 'the mother of the nation', activist and nurse, who has struggled for her whole life human rights and dignity.

 In 1991 Albertina was elected to serve on the ANC’s national executive committee and Walter was elected ANC Deputy-President to avoid a potentially divisive contest between Thabo Mbeki and Chris Hani.
 The pair attended the ANC conference in Lusaka where Albertina was elected the convener in South Africa.
 Her responsibility was to ensure that the structures of the ANC, especially the women’s section were being addressed.
 In August of the same year, Albertina and Walter visited Singapore, Australia and Mauritius.
 Later in the year they visited North America (7 major Canadian cities and New York, Washington, Atlanta and Boston).

 In 1996 Walter traveled overseas for the last time and Albertina went with him.
 They were on a fundraising trip to the USA, Ireland and the UK on behalf of Education Africa.
-In 1998 Albertina celebrated her 80th birthday, at this time she was still working as a Member of Parliament, as the president of the World Peace Council and as an ANC leader in her home constituency of Orlando West, Soweto.
-But at the end of 1999 Albertina and Walter left parliament for the last time and retired from politics completely.
+In 1998 Albertina celebrated her 80th birthday, still working as a Member of Parliament as the president of the World Peace Council and as an ANC leader in her home constituency of Orlando West, Soweto.
+At the end of 1999 Albertina and Walter left parliament and retired from politics completely.

 In 2002, ‘Walter and Albertina Sisulu: In Our Lifetime’, a biography by Sisulu’s daughter-in-law Elinor, was launched by the Nigerian poet Ben Okri, who also wrote a tribute for Walter’s 90th birthday.
 The following year, while on their way to bed, Walter collapsed and died in Albertina’s arms.
 On 21 October 2008, Albertina and the nation celebrated her 90th birthday, which would be her second last birthday.
 MaSisulu died suddenly in her home on 2 June 2011, aged 92.
 President Jacob Zuma announced that Ma Sisulu would receive a state funeral, and that national flags would be flown half-mast from 4 June until the day of her burial.

 • Sisulu, E (2003).
 Walter & Albertina Sisulu: In our lifetime.
 Claremont, South Africa: David Philip.